martinschleiss/hydejack/pricing.md

 ---
-layout: about
+layout: page
-title: About
+title: Pricing
 description: >
   **Hydejack** is a Jekyll theme with JavaScript powers, combining the best of static sites and modern web apps.
   It features a suite of JavaScript that makes the page feel like an app, without sacrificing backwards-compatibility, page-load speed or SEO.
 menu: true
-order: 4
+order: 2
 ---

 **Hydejack** is the complete package for professionals on the web.